Research Funding

 Health Innovation Grant, up to the value of $50,000 (up to 2 available)

-Expression of interest open: 2026 Grants TBA
+Expression of interest open: Tuesday 7 April 2026

-Expression of interest close: TBA
+Expression of interest close: 8pm AEST Monday 18 May 2026

 The purpose of this grant is to deliver funding to test the feasibility of innovative concepts to improve musculoskeletal health.
 The scope of projects includes clinical, public health and/or health services (including clinical service delivery) or biomedical research that may lead to larger, more rigorous studies and/or nationally competitive grant funding.